-3.6.3.1 Sectioning Spines
+3.6.4.1 Sectioning Spines

-While many different methods for sectioning fin spines exist, two techniques have been used successfully in the Gulf States using either the high speed, thin sectioning machine (AMRD, LSU) or a low speed wafering saw (FMRI).
-Differences in method between the two saws is detailed below.
+While many different methods for sectioning fin spines exist, two techniques have been used successfully in the Gulf states using either the thin sectioning machine (AMRD, LSU) or a low speed wafering saw (FWRI).
+Differences in method between the two saws are detailed below.
+The thickness of the transverse section must be adjusted to assure that annuli are visible.
+Sections may be soaked in solutions containing acetic acid or bleach to remove unwanted tissue from their surface to make annuli observation and quantification easier.
+Spine and finray sections are then mounted using any one of the techniques mentioned in Section 3.5.

-3.6.3.1.1 Thin Sectioning Machine
+3.6.4.1.1 Thin Sectioning Machine

 The shaft of each dorsal spine is sectioned slightly above the condyle.
 The exact location in each species is determined by trial and error.
-A section too far up the spine (Figure 3.26, Line A) will result in more closely spaced annuli, and a section made too close to the condyle will result in annuli that are obscured by the convolutions in the condyle of the spine (Figure 3.26, Line C).
+A section too far up the spine (Figure 3.36, Line A) will result in more closely spaced annuli, and a section made too close to the condyle will result in annuli that are obscured by the convolutions in the condyle of the spine (Figure 3.36, Line C).
+Note: If the section is made below the lateral groove, the annuli will be truncated and it will be impossible to follow them all the way around the spine.